-To buy more usage time or extend the usage period for a media file, select an invalid activation key and Options > Get activation key.
+To buy more usage time or extend the usage period for a media file, select an invalid activation key and Options > Activate content.
 Activation keys cannot be updated if Web service message reception is disabled.
-See 'Web service messages', p.
-50.
+See "Web service messages", p.
+41.